pfheatwole/thesis/source/canopy_geometry.rst

 structure.
 Those assumptions are encoded in parametric functions that combine domain expertise with the technical data to produce a fully specified model.

-Some existing tools do accept parametric functions for specific design parameters, but those tools present yet another difficulty: they not only assume the structure is known, they also impose unnecessary constraints on how the geometry is specified.
+Although some existing tools do accept parametric functions for specific design parameters, they impose unnecessary constraints on how the geometry is specified.
 Constraining how the geometry is specified means unnecessary complexity is forced into the design curves.

 This chapter develops a wing specification model that greatly simplifies creating paraglider canopy models from basic technical specs.
 It develops the